 Facts and Stats on Agriculture in Arkansas

-This information has been compiled from a variety of recourses provided by Arkansas’ Farm Bureau (ARFB).
+This information has been compiled from a variety of resources provided by Arkansas’ Farm Bureau (ARFB).

-- Agriculture is Arkansas; largest industry, adding around $16 billion to the state’s economy each year.
+- Agriculture is the largest industry in Arkansas, adding around $16 billion to the state’s economy each year.

-- The agriculture and forestry industries use more than 95 percent of Arkansas’ land resources.
-14.5 million acres is used as farmland, 6.2 million acres is used to plant and harvest crops, 8.3 million acres is dedicated to livestock and hay, and 18.8 million acres consist of forest land.
+- The agriculture and forestry industries use more than 95% of Arkansas’ land resources: 14.5 million acres is used as farmland, 6.2 million acres is used to plant and harvest crops, 8.3 million acres is dedicated to livestock and hay, and 18.8 million acres consist of forest land.

-- Arkansas ranks third in cotton production and produces seven percent of the United States crop.
+- Arkansas ranks third in cotton production and produces 7% of the United States crop.

 - The average farm in Arkansas is 308 acres.